opengovfoundation/madison/docs/README.md

     registrant.
   * Users request verified status from their `Account Settings` page and must be approved by a site admin.
-* `Verify Groups`
+* `Verify Sponsors`
-  * Groups can be used for different organizations, legislative offices, etc.
-    Users request to create a group from their `Group Management` page and must be approved by an admin.
-Groups have the ability to post new documents on Madison.
+  * Sponsors can be used for different organizations, legislative offices, or individuals.
+Users request to create a sponsor from their `Sponsor Management` page and must be approved by an admin.
+Sponsors have the ability to post new documents on Madison.
-* `Verify Independent Sponsors`
-  * Users to want to publish documents but are not part of a group can request `Independent Sponsor` status.
-They do this from their `Account Settings` page and must be verified by an admin.
-After verification, they will be able to post new documents on Madison.
 * `Administrative Notification Settings`
   * Site admins may want to be notified when activity is happening on their installation.
 This page allows them to subscribe to email notifications for